 Magazine Production’s New World Order

-The magazine production department used to be about tracking insertion orders and hard-copy ad materials, and shipping by hand all of the magazine pages to the printer.
-These days, though, with so many automated tasks and so many different and growing publishing outlets, the traditional production department has gone by the way side.
+The magazine production department used to be about tracking insertion orders and hard-copy ad materials and shipping by hand all of the magazine pages to the printer.
+These days, with so many automated tasks and so many different and growing publishing outlets, that traditional production department has gone by the way side.

 New Tech Solutions